DimaD/daylite-models/README.markdown

 somewhere in you initialization code and you are done.

-Another way is to provide connection info directly throw Daylite::Base.establish_connection call.
+Another way is to provide connection info directly through Daylite::Base.establish_connection call.
 You will need to provide adapter, database, host, username and password params.
-See ActiveRecord::Base.establish_connection and Opnebase documentation for more info.
+See ActiveRecord::Base.establish_connection and Openbase documentation for more info.